In general, you should come for an appointment if you have a new growth, a changing spot, or a sore that will not heal.

 There are several types of skin cancer.
 In general, you should come in to the office if you have a new growth, if a spot is changing, or have a sore that will not heal.
 Skin cancer is usually on sun-exposed skin, but not always.
 Be sure to check the bottom of your feet, between your fingers and toes, and ask someone to check your scalp (under your hair).
 If you see anything that concerns you, please come in.

 There are several types of skin cancer.
-The most common type is basal cell carcinoma (BCC), which may appear as a shiny, flesh-colored translucent or pearly bump, a sore that does not heal or an irritated growth.
+The most common type is basal cell carcinoma (BCC), which may appear as a shiny, flesh-colored or pink translucent or pearly bump, a sore that does not heal or an irritated growth.
 It is most common on skin exposed to the sun.
 While these tumors very rarely spread to other parts of the body, early diagnosis and treatment is important.

 Squamous cell carcinoma (SCC) may appear as a crusted, scaly lesion.
 It also usually appears on sun-exposed areas, but can also develop on the mouth and genitalia.
 SCC requires early treatment to prevent spread or metastasis to other areas of the body.